Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 Once at the lake, relax and unwind, because you deserved it!
 This is your last day and it should be a relaxing one!

-Have some lunch with a view to this stunning lake and explore the area around you a little bit – there are dozens of walking and biking trails (you can head up to Mount John, for example).
+Have some lunch with a view of this stunning lake and explore the area around you a little bit – there are dozens of walking and biking trails (you can head up to Mount John, for example).

 I suggest staying there overnight and taking a morning flight back to Auckland.